-3.6.3.
-Undo/Redo Controls
+3.6.2.
+Undo/Redo and History Buttons

 Pigments includes Undo and Redo controls to make it easy to help you step through your edits and hear the changes that you've made.
-To make things even easier, there is a Undo/Redo History button (located between the Undo and Redo buttons) lists the changes and lets you multiple Undo or Redo jumps.
+To make things even easier, a History button is located between the Undo and Redo buttons.
+This lists all the changes you made during the current session of Pigments.
+Clicking on any item in the list recalls the state of all parameters at that moment.